KhanDoors/react-project-planner/README.md

 # react-project-planner

 This will be a React project planner app that utilizes the UUID module.
-I want tho test certain aspects of that feature by using it a simple project planner app.
+I want to test certain aspects of that feature by using it in a simple project planner app.